rdpahalavan/BERTSimilar/README.md

 ## Providing the Vocabulary

-Provide the literature (in terms of paragraphs), so the BERT model can generate the word embeddings for all the words present in the text.
+Provide the text (in terms of paragraphs), so the BERT model can generate the word embeddings for all the words present in the text.

 ### Using Wikipedia Pages